regpath/web_scraping/README.md

 # web_scraping
-This is my first GitHub contribution which scrapes Amazon product reviews using Python Selenium library.
+This is my first GitHub contribution, which scrapes Amazon product reviews using the Python Selenium library.
 Please open an issue if you have any problem.

 **Feel free to follow, star, or fork my repositories.**